grsw7790/GSweeneyFinal/codeDoc.md

     {LCD_Draw_Circle_Fill((DISP_MULT * row + DISP_ADD + DISP_ADJ) , (82 + (DISP_MULT * col + DISP_ADD)) , RADIUS, color);}
 ```
 This function calls LCD_Draw_Circle_Fill() in order to draw the pieces.
 It takes three arguments with pretty self explanatory names, one for the row
 in which to display the piece (y-coordinate), one for the column in which to display the piece (x-coordinate), and one for the color.
-The fucntion does the
+The function does the
-calculations in order to find the correct coordinates on the LCD screen from coordinates relatice to the spaces on the board.
+calculations in order to find the correct coordinates on the LCD screen from coordinates relative to the spaces on the board.
 82 is the top y-pixel coordinate of
 our screen (shouldn't have used a magic number).
 ##### Important defines:
 ```C